codacy/docs/CONTRIBUTING.md

 1. When you're ready to ask for a review on your work, open a pull request.

-    It really helps if you can provide all the context necessary for the review, or pointers to more information, on the description of the pull request.
+    It really helps if you can give all the context necessary for the review, or pointers to more information, on the description of the pull request.

 1. Make sure that the documentation pages build successfully and that you have an approval from relevant stakeholders.